Updated: December 2021

 Most of the time, it’s not a matter of whether a song is copyrighted, but a matter of understanding exactly what that copyright entails, or, in other words, how restrictive it is.
 YouTube shows all the restrictions, including whether playback is restricted in certain countries.
 Copyright owners can change their policy and take down all the videos containing those songs.
 If you use copyrighted music without a license, you can get a copyright strike.
 YouTube could block your video and mute its music.
 You may see a message like: “This video contains an audio track that has not been authorized by all copyright holders.
 The audio has been disabled.”
 If you did get permission to use the track and still see that kind of message, appeal the claim via your YouTube Dashboard.

-So, hope this helped you get a sense of how to know if a song is copyrighted.
+Hopefully, this helped you get a sense of how to know if a song is copyrighted.
 Remember to be smart and play by the rules.
-Do your homework, check the copyright status and make sure your video soundtrack is on the up and up.
-It’s is a prime way to be professional and put your best foot forward as a creator.
+Do your homework to find out if your video soundtrack is on the up and up.
+If you want peace of mind, your best option is to use royalty-free music.
+It’s a prime way to be professional and put your best foot forward as a filmmaker.